Citi Chairman O'Neill not pressing for bank breakup: WSJ

-Feb 20 (Reuters) - Citigroup Inc chairman Michael O'Neill is not eager to explore a breakup of the third-largest U.S. bank, the Wall Street Journal reported, citing people familiar with the matter.
+(Reuters) - Citigroup Inc (C.N) Chairman Michael O'Neill is not eager to explore a breakup of the third-largest U.S. bank, the Wall Street Journal reported, citing people familiar with the matter.

-O'Neill was among a small group of directors who urged Citi to consider the benefits of splitting the bank after the financial crisis.
+O'Neill was among a small group of directors who urged Citigroup to consider the benefits of splitting the bank after the financial crisis.

-But he has concluded that breaking up Citigroup doesn't make sense now, given economic and regulatory uncertainty, the Journal quoted the people as saying.
+But he has concluded that breaking up Citigroup would not make sense now, given economic and regulatory uncertainty, the Journal quoted the people as saying.

 Citigroup spokesman Ed Skyler declined to comment on the Journal story, but noted that O'Neill had said in October that directors were confident in the company's current strategy.
 Also, new Chief Executive Mike Corbat said in December that the company saw its global footprint as a competitive advantage.

 Citigroup had considered splitting during the financial crisis, but decided instead to place hundreds of billions of dollars worth of assets into a separate unit where they are being sold or wound down.